mycroftwilde/Portainer_Templates/README.md

 #### 1. Sindresorhus's "Awesome" List

-"Awesome lists about all kinds of interesting topics" which can be [Found Here](https://github.com/sindresorhus/awesome#books)
+"Awesome lists about all kinds of interesting topics," which can be [Found Here](https://github.com/sindresorhus/awesome#books)

 #### 2. Awesome Self-Hosted's Git Page

-A Large List of Self-Hosted Resources and Projects which can be [Found Here](https://github.com/awesome-selfhosted/awesome-selfhosted)
+A Large List of Self-Hosted Resources and Projects, which can be [Found Here](https://github.com/awesome-selfhosted/awesome-selfhosted)

 #### 3. Dockerholics Application List